-Livestock is one of the top consumers for Iowa corn and distillers grains (DGs), a co-product from ethanol production.
+Livestock is one of the top consumers for Iowa corn and distiller dried grains (DDG), a co-product from ethanol production.

-Because livestock is an important corn customer, the Iowa Corn Promotion Board and the Iowa Corn Growers Association provide financial and in-kind support to many livestock initiatives such as the U.S. Meat Export Federation (USMEF) and the Coalition to Support Iowa's Farmers (CSIF), as well as various livestock research projects through Iowa State University.
+Because livestock is an important corn customer, the Iowa Corn Promotion Board and the Iowa Corn Growers Association provide financial and in-kind support to many livestock initiatives such as the U.S. Meat Export Federation (USMEF) and the Coalition to Support Iowa's Farmers (CSIF), as well as various livestock research projects through universities.

 Avoiding the Negative Effects of High Dietary Sulfur